-D. Requirements - Reactive Organic Compound (ROC) Limits
+D. Requirements - Reactive Organic Compound Limits

-1. A No person shall not apply any coating or specify solicit the use of any coating on any aerospace vehicle or component subject to the provisions of this rule, which, as applied, emits or may emit contains reactive organic compounds into the atmosphere in excess of the limits shown in the tables below.
-These limits are expressed in grams of reactive organic compound per liter or pounds per gallon of coating, less water and less exempt organic compounds:
+1. No person shall apply any coating or solicit the use of any coating on any aerospace vehicle or component subject to the provisions of this rule, which, as applied, contains reactive organic compounds in excess of the limits shown in the tables below.
+These limits are expressed in grams of reactive organic compound per liter of coating, less water and less exempt compounds: